 You have to rely on email, instant messenger and phone calls to communicate.
-This means that even solving the simplest of tasks can take much longer than it needs to.
+This means even solving the simplest of tasks can take much longer than it needs to.
 Plus, emails and messages can easily be misinterpreted, whereas, when communicating face to face, you can bounce off each other’s reactions and body language to get to the bottom of problems and find a solution.

+Planning is Harder.
 Keeping tabs on project planning within an office is hard enough, never mind within a distributed team.
 One effective way of knowing exactly where each project is up to and who’s accountable for which parts is by implementing a top project management system.

 This allows you to see the progress on each project and give your clients a realistic estimate of when they’ll be ready.
 It also allows you to spot mistakes and where certain projects are falling down.